 ON THIS PAGE: You will find information about the number of people who are diagnosed with eye cancer each year.
 You will also read general information on surviving the disease.
 Remember, survival rates depend on several factors.
 Use the menu to see other pages.

 Cancer that starts in the eye is called primary eye cancer.
 It is an uncommon disease.
 Cancer that has spread to the eye from another place in the body, called secondary eye cancer, is more common than primary eye cancer.
 The statistics below are about primary eye cancer.

-This year, an estimated 2,800 adults (1,490 men and 1,310 women) in the United States will be diagnosed with primary intraocular cancer.
-It is estimated that 320 deaths (120 men and 200 women) from this disease will occur this year.
+This year, an estimated 3,400 adults (1,890 men and 1,510 women) in the United States will be diagnosed with primary intraocular cancer.
+The risk for this disease increases with age.

 Choroidal melanoma is the most common type of intraocular melanoma.

-Statistics adapted from the American Cancer Society's publication, Cancer Facts & Figures 2013; the National Cancer Institute; and Houle, Virgina, et al. “AIRP Best Cases in Radiologic-Pathologic Correlation: Choroidal Melanoma,” RadioGraphics 2011 31:1231-1236, http://radiographics.rsna.org/content/31/5/1231.full.
+Statistics adapted from the American Cancer Society's (ACS) publication, Cancer Facts & Figures 2017 (January 2020); the ACS website (January 2020); the National Cancer Institute website (January 2020); and Houle, Virginie, et al. “AIRP Best Cases in Radiologic-Pathologic Correlation: Choroidal Melanoma,” RadioGraphics 2011 31:1231-236 (January 2020).

 The next section in this guide is Medical Illustrations.
 It offers drawings of body parts often affected by eye cancer.
 Use the menu to choose a different section to read in this guide.